Rvolvr/Hostname_Usage/README.md

 This takes information and updates user information that would be tied to email.

 ## WinUserProfile
-This is designed to reach out to a pc, list the cached users, and select one from removal.
+This script is for proper removal of the user from a computer, including cached files.
 It tries to verify the active user and prevent that one from being deleted.
+Future update will look for disconnected sessions as well.
+These files do not go to a recycle bin.